tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 There are two declarations of the sort function above.
 The first handles the base case of an empty list.
 The second handles the general case, and pattern matching is again used to destructure the lead cons expression into the pivot and rest variables.
 No explicit call to head and tail functions is required.

 The next big difference is the haskell style of function application - which has more in common with lambda calculus than JavaScript.
-The expression f x is application of the function `f` to whatever `x` is.
-This helps to cut down massively on bracket creep.
+The expression `f x` is application of the function `f` to whatever `x` is.

 Another thing that helps with readability is infix operators.
 For example, `++` is an infix binary operator for list concatenation.
 The `:` operator for cons is another.
-There is also the aforementioned $ which gives us another trick for removing brackets, and finally, the < and >= operators.
+There is also the aforementioned $ which gives us another trick for removing brackets, and finally, the `<` and `>=` operators.
 Note, that infix operators can also be curried and left only partially applied as in `(<pivot)`.

 Next, we have the where which lets us create locally scoped variables within the function declaration without the need for the trick I used in the JavaScript version of using the parameters of anonymous functions as locally scoped variables.

 Finally, you’ll notice that the haskell version of sort appears to be missing a parameterisation of the order function.
 Does this mean it is limited to number types?
-In fact, no - from our use of < and >= the compiler has inferred that it is applicable to any ordered type.
-More specifically, to any type in the type class Ord.
+In fact, no - from our use of `<` and `>=` the compiler has inferred that it is applicable to any ordered type.
+More specifically, to any type in the type class `Ord`.

 I deliberately avoided the type declaration for the above function because, (1) we haven’t really talked about types properly yet, and (2) because I wanted to show off how clever Haskell type inference is.
 However, it is actually good practice to include the type signature.
-If one were to load the above code, without type definition, into GHCI (the Haskell REPL), one could interrogate the type like so:
+If one were to load the above code, without type definition, into GHCi (the Haskell REPL), one could interrogate the type like so:

 ```haskell
 > :t sort